 - Use large round cookie cutters for a prettier look on platters or to add to salads.

 - Add frozen cubes to smoothies

-- Puree and drink the juice and add lime, recipe here.
+- Puree, drink the juice and add lime, recipe here.
 So refreshing!

 Here is a link to a 4th of July Menu Planner with Recipes to make your holiday easier.